flomesh-io/osm-edge-docs/content/en/docs/demos/bidirection_tls_nginx.md

 ---
-title: "Bi-direction TLS"
+title: "Bi-direction TLS with NginX Ingress"
 description: "Configuring different TLS certificates for Ingress and Egress"
 type: docs
 weight: 13
 ---

-This guide will demonstrate with multiple scenarios on how to configure different TLS certificates for Ingress and Egress communication.
+This guide will demonstrate with multiple scenarios on how to configure different TLS certificates for Nginx Ingress and Egress communication.

 ## Prerequisites